Comment on the WBDG

 • Select systems based on optimum performance, interoperability, and intuitive operation and maintenance.

-• Consider dual-fuel back up for critical building systems, including fire/emergency, HVAC, lighting, power, data, voice, etc.
+• Consider dual-fuel back up and onsite renewable energy systems for critical building systems, including fire/emergency, HVAC, lighting, power, data, voice, etc.

 • Provide ease of access for maintenance and repair of systems.